kingjr/decod_unseen_maintenance/README.md

 See `requirements.txt`

-This projects is powered by
+This project is powered by

 ![logos](docs/all_logos.png)